agra-uni-bremen/crave/README.md

 * [Glog] - similarly, set GLOG_ROOT or CRAVE will automatically download and build glog.
 GLOG_ROOT can be set to an invalid path (e.g. 'export GLOG_ROOT=do/not/use') to disable Glog.
 In this case a very simple logger will be used instead.
 * [Boolector] - Boolector can be disabled by via the environment variable CRAVE_SOLVERS (see below).
 * [CUDD] - CUDD can be disabled by by via the environment variable CRAVE_SOLVERS (see below), but this is not recommended.
-* [SWORD] - SWORD can be disabled by via the environment variable CRAVE_SOLVERS (see below).
+* [SWORD] - SWORD can be enabled by via the environment variable CRAVE_SOLVERS (see below).
+It is only available as pre-compiled binary for Linux x86 and x86_64 and might be incompatible with some platforms such as RHEL 5.
 * [CVC4] - CVC4 can be enabled by by via the environment variable CRAVE_SOLVERS (see below).
 Building CVC4 takes considerable time so it is disabled by default.
 * [Z3] - Z3 can be enabled by via the environment variable CRAVE_SOLVERS (see below).
 Building Z3 takes considerable time so it is disabled by default.
 * [STP] - STP can be enabled by via the environment variable CRAVE_SOLVERS (see below).
 Building STP takes considerable time so it is disabled by default.
 * [Yices2] - Yices2 can be enabled by via the environment variable CRAVE_SOLVERS (see below).
 Building Yices2 takes considerable time so it is disabled by default.

-If the environment variable CRAVE_SOLVERS is not set, Boolector, CUDD and SWORD will be used.
+If the environment variable CRAVE_SOLVERS is not set, Boolector and CUDD will be used.
 For example, to build CRAVE with CUDD, STP and Z3, call 'export CRAVE_SOLVERS='cudd stp z3'' before 'make'.
 Please make sure that at least one SMT backend is enabled.